Calibrated Uncertainty for Trustworthy Clinical Gait Analysis Using Probabilistic Multiview Markerless Motion Capture: Methods

 \subsubsection{Expected Calibration Error}

-We followed \cite{pierzchlewicz_multi-hypothesis_2022} to quantify error calibration.
-At a high level, this models the predicted distribution of errors.
+We followed the framework developed in \cite{pierzchlewicz_multi-hypothesis_2022} to provide a global measurement of the calibration (ECE) of the probabilistic model against a ground truth for both spatial and kinematic measurements.
+At a high level, the ECE models the predicted distribution of errors.
 It then measures if the empirical distribution of errors match these predictions.
-This is done by using the Probabilty Integral Transform (PIT) to transform the empirical errors through the CDF into what should be a uniform distribution, provided the model is calibrated.
-It then makes a probability-probability (P-P) plot to measure the goodness of fit to a uniform distribution\cite{gneiting_probabilistic_2007}.
+This is done by using the Probability Integral Transform (PIT) to transform the empirical errors through the CDF into what should be a uniform distribution, provided the model is calibrated.
+A probability-probability (P-P) plot is used to measure the goodness of fit to a uniform distribution\cite{gneiting_probabilistic_2007}.
 Elaborating further, for each error we compute $u_i=CDF_i(e_i)$ and a calibrated model will then have $u_i \sim \mathrm{Uniform}(0, 1)$.
-We computed this both for spatial metrics (step and stride length) and kinematic errors.
+We computed the ECE both for spatial metrics (step and stride length) and kinematic errors.
 For spatial metrics, we first compute the predicted empirical distribution of errors defined as $E = \lVert y_s - \tilde{x} \rVert$ where $y_s$ are the sampled metric values and $ \tilde{x} $ is the sample median.
 Specifically, 1000 samples during the time point of median heel position during each stance phase were passed through the forward kinematic model obtaining sampled heel positions that were then used for step and stride length calculations.
 Then, given a ground truth of the step metric $x_{gt}$ we compute the measured absolute error as ~$e = \lVert x_{gt} - \tilde{x} \rVert$.
 Given the empirical error distribution (computed from $S$ sampled step metric values, we can then obtain the empirical CDF value of the measured error defined by $u$, finding where the measured error $e$ sits in the empirical distribution $E$ as $u = \frac{1}{S} \sum_{i=1}^S \mathbf{1}\!\left(E_i \le e\right)$ (i.e., the quantile error each individual step).
 The $u$ are then aggregated across all the $N$ steps, sorted, and compared against the uniform distribution.
 We then define the expected uniform quantiles as $p_i = \frac{i}{N},\quad i = 1, \dots,N$ and calculate the ECE as ~$\mathrm{ECE}= \frac{1}{N}\sum_{i = 1}^N \big| u_{(i)} - p_i \big|$.
 For kinematics, a similar method to calculate the ECE was used.
 However, since the joint angle probabilities are modeled as a Gaussian distribution, there is no need for an empirical distribution and rank statistics.
 Instead, each time point, $e_t$, was mapped through the $\mathrm{HalfNormal}$ CDF, with the model predicted scale $\sigma_t$ to obtain transformed values ${u}_i$.